While driving back from Lake Tahoe last weekend, I received a call from a dear friend who was in a very foul mood.

 A staggering 50% of S&P 500 stocks now yield more than US Treasury bonds (TLT).
-That compares to two thirds of all developed world debt offering negative rates and US Treasuries at 2.40%.
+That compares to two thirds of all developed world debt offering negative rates and US Treasuries at a parsimonious 2.48%.

-2) Oil prices have bottomed, but remain incredibly low, and the windfall cost savings are only just being felt around the world. $60 a barrel is a hell of a lot cheaper than $150.
+2) Oil prices have bottomed, but remain historically low, and the windfall cost savings are only just being felt around the world. $60 a barrel is a hell of a lot cheaper than $150.

-3) While the weak euro (FXE) is definitely eating into large multinational earnings, we are probably approaching the end of the move.
+3) While a low Euro (FXE) if definitely eating into large multinational earnings, we are probably approaching the end of the move.
 The cure for a weak euro is a weak euro.
 The worst may be behind for US exporters.

-6) While the next move in interest rates will certainly be up, it is not going to move the needle on corporate P&Ls for a very long time.
-We might see two 25 basis point hikes by the end of this cycle, and that probably won’t happen until the second half of 2017.
+6) While the next move in interest rates will certainly be up, it is not going to move the needle on corporate P&L’s for a very long time.
+We might see at most two 25 basis point hikes by the end of this cycle, and that probably won’t happen until the second half of 2019.
 In a deflationary world, there is no room for more.

 This will make absolutely no difference to the large number of high growth corporates, like technology firms, that don’t borrow at all because they have enormous cash internal flows.

 7) Technology everywhere is accelerating at an immeasurable pace, causing profits to do likewise.
 You see this in the FANG stocks, where blockbuster earnings reports are becoming as reliable as free upgrades.